mittelmark/pantcl/README.md

 Providing document conversion with Tcl based filters using pandoc or Tcl only.

-The application `pantcl` is a command line tool whioch can be used as a standalone tool for document conversion for instance from Markdown to HTML.
-It can be used as well as a filter for the pandoc document processor to embed and execute Tcl code in documents like Markdown or LaTeX and to write addtional filters using the Tcl progtamming language to embed code for other command line tools for instance GraphViz, ABC music, the Python or R programming language.
-It as well contains an option to execute code chunks within a graphical user interface
+The application `pantcl.bin` is a command line tool which can be used as a standalone tool for document conversion for instance from Markdown to HTML.
+It can be used as well as a filter for the pandoc document processor to embed and execute Tcl code in documents like Markdown or LaTeX and to write addtional filters using the Tcl programming language to embed code for other command line tools for instance GraphViz, ABC music, the Python or R programming language.
+It as well contains an option to execute code chunks within a graphical user interface.

 So in summary pantcl allows you: